708.361.0219

 Housing and Home Care Options for Older Adults

 Determining whether to age in place or seek new housing can be overwhelming.
-Mary Levy, Senior Solutions of Orland Park, specializes in helping older adults and their families make personalized decisions for care and safety as we age.
+Mary Levy specializes in helping older adults and their families make personalized decisions for care and safety as we age.
 Join Mark for an interactive presentation about housing, care options, and financial considerations when planning for yourself or a loved one.
-This event is generously sponsored by Arden Courts of Palos Heights.
+This presentation is generously sponsored by Old National Bank.

 Download PDF